 Instead, the Senate must use an actual legal standard from Supreme Court case law called the “Brandenburg Test.”

 The Test is threefold and each must be satisfied to constitute incitement.
-First, the speech has to “explicitly or implicitly” encourage use of violence or lawlessness.
+First, the speech has to “explicitly or implicitly” encourage the use of violence or lawlessness.
 Second, the speaker must intend his speech to result in violence or lawlessness.
 Third, the imminent use of violence or lawlessness must be the “likely result” of the speech.

 “Brandenberg requires a close examination of the words themselves,” explained van der Veen, referring to the words uttered by Trump during and before Jan.
 6. “The words were either important or they’re not.
 The House Managers admitted that the incitement issue is not about the words.
 Why not?
 Because on the face of it, Mr. Trump’s words are no different than the figurative speech by every one of the Senators assembled here today.”